Certificate in Sports Nutrition

 January 5 for Fall (September) entry

 You are applying to a professional graduate program, so, select your references wisely.One recommendation must be from a current or recent instructor and one must be a professional reference.We cannot accept personal recommendations from family members, friends, coaches, clergy or politicians.
-Recommendations should not be more than 6 months old.
+Recommendations should not be dated more than 6 months prior to the application deadline.

 We cannot accept Committee Recommendations(one letter which includes a series of paragraphs from individual faculty members or a series of faculty letters) or letters of reference on file in a Career Education or Career Resources Center.
 Two separate letters of recommendation are required.